 At the Baselworld 2011 trade show that gathers the most serious brands from around the globe, the Swiss brand Mira -the one that dates its origins back to 1896, but, regretfully, is not particularly known to the general public- will proudly reveal its new Fee Celeste (ref.
 M107RBK) model with its dial featuring a beautifully executed Swan motif in 18-karat rose gold and white mother of pearl.

 Yes, while Mira is one of the stars in the constellation of Cetus, the person responsible for this model wisely decided that placing a sea monster on the dial would not be a particularly good idea and used a more graceful creature as a source of their inspiration.

-As you can see in the pictures, the elegant bird is fashioned out of aventurine, rose mother-of-pearl and 84 diamonds totaling about 0.26 carts is drifting on a black mother-of-pearl sky, embracing with its long neck an off-centered regulator hour display at 12 o’clock.
+As you can see in the pictures, the elegant bird is fashioned out of aventurine, rose mother-of-pearl and 84 diamonds totaling about 0.26 carts is drifting on a black mother-of-pearl sky, embracing its long neck with an off-centered regulator hour display at 12 o’clock.

 Right above its, well, tail at 6 o’clock, is placed a retrograde minute counter.

 With its hand the size of a speck of dust, the indicator is not particularly legible, but the legibility doesn’t seem to be the point of this watch.
-It was designed to impress and it does its duty with proud.
+It was designed to impress and it does its duty with pride.

 Case & Movement